Zapier

 - **New Unsubscribe:** starts a Zap when a subscriber unsubscribes.

-- **Subscriber Bounced:** starts a Zap when a subscriber is marked as bounced.
+- **Subscriber Bounced:** starts a Zap when Mailrith marks a subscriber as bounced.

-- **Subscriber Complained:** starts a Zap when a subscriber is marked as complained.
+- **Subscriber Complained:** starts a Zap when Mailrith marks a subscriber as complained.

 - **Create Subscriber:** creates a subscriber.
-If the email already exists, the Zap stops with an error instead of changing the existing subscriber.
+If the email address already exists in Mailrith, the Zap stops with an error and does not change the existing subscriber.

 - **Update Subscriber:** updates an existing subscriber by subscriber ID.